-Spray some on the wheels too, as they’re a critical part of the electrical path.
+Use some on the wheels too, as they’re a critical part of the electrical path.
 It’s best to apply some of the CRC cleaner or some mineral spirits to a cotton swab and use it to clean the wheels.

 If there’s a large kraft paper-covered assembly at the front of the motor, that’s the reverse unit.
 It’s a clever design but if it gets dirty or sticky, it causes problems.
 Turn the motor over and spray some of the CRC cleaner up into that assembly as well.
 Pick up the motor and shake it back and forth a few times to work the cleaner up into that assembly, then flip the motor over to dry.

 Now, hurry up and wait.
 Let it dry thoroughly; 15-30 minutes should be adequate.
 I have advice on repairing reverse units if spraying it down doesn’t work.

 Look at the copper sliding pickup shoe on the underside of the motor, and make sure it’s clean.
 If it’s worn through, you’ll need to patch it by soldering a piece of sheet brass over the gap.
 A quick temporary fix that sometimes works is to remove it, flip it around, and put it back on, since the wear tends not to be dead in the center.